ghostsecurity/terraform-azurerm-log-forwarder/README.md

 <!-- BEGIN_TF_DOCS -->
 ## Example
-The following example deploys a log forwarder.
+The following example deploys a forwarder which listens for Application Gateway access logs from an EventHub.

 ```hcl
 terraform {